Primemerlinian/BEAUTY/README.md

 <p> This simulator game allows you to play with your pet and enjoy her favortie activites when you click on the corresponding demand.</p>

+<a href="https://trello.com/b/mKUxbXxO/pet-simulator"> Here is my Trello planning board.
+Check it out!</a>

 <h3> Technologies Used: </h3>
 <ul>